10 Most Famous Shipwrecks in Canadian History

 The Sweepstakes was a Canadian sailing vessel that was damaged by a rock near Cove Island in Tobermory, Ontario, in 1885.
 It was towed to nearby Big Tub Harbour to be mended, but repairs weren’t finished in time and the schooner sank.
 Although she continues to deteriorate each year, the Sweepstakes is actually one of the best-preserved shipwrecks in the Great Lakes—and a popular tourist attraction for divers and snorkellers in Tobermory.

 On June 13, 1886, controlled burns set by the Canadian Pacific Railway to clear fallen trees accidentally triggered the Great Vancouver Fire.
 In a matter of hours, the entire western portion of the city was engulfed in flames.
 During the disaster, which would leave more than 1,000 people homeless, an estimated 200 sought refuge aboard the Robert Kerr, a schooner named after a then-prominent trader.
-The ship escaped a fiery fate and continued to operate until 1911, when she struck reefs near Thetis Island off the coast of B.C.
+The ship escaped a fiery fate and continued to operate until 1911, when she struck reefs near Thetis Island off the coast of B.C., becoming one of Canada’s most famous shipwrecks.
 The life-saving ship is officially recognized by the British Columbia Heritage Conservation Act—and her wreckage remains a popular site for divers.

 HMS St. Lawrence